 One (1) circular on Stamp Duties Act

 The circular defines electronic documents, identifies the types of instruments and receipts liable to stamp duties.
 It also includes the rate for different transactions, the effect of electronic documents received in Nigeria, compliance procedure, and an emphasis on the relevant authority (FIRS) to collect stamp duties.
+Keep reading.